 Don’t forget about external scholarships

 Once you have explored the opportunities posted on Coursera’s website, it’s time to search for other external scholarships.
 As online learning has increased in popularity, so have scholarships for online students.
 Try searching for scholarships that apply to your life situation.
-There are scholarships for online students, part-time students, nontraditional students, and adults.
+There are scholarships for:

 Between the opportunities posted on Coursera and the scholarships on our site, it is possible to obtain an affordable online degree or certification.
 Remember to tap all the resources that are available for you, and good luck as you begin your search.